jagdeepsb/jagdeepsb.github.io/_pages/about.md

       <p>
         Outside of research, I co-founded
         <a href="https://momentumai.org/" target="_blank">Momentum AI</a>,
         an education nonprofit dedicated to teaching AI to underserved high-schoolers.
+I also enjoy running,
+        <a data-href="#MAKE">making</a>,
-I also enjoy running, making, playing card games, and inventing bad puns.
+        playing card games, and inventing bad puns.
       </p>
       <h5 class="pt-1 font-weight-bold">interests</h5>
       <ul>